alexeagleson/docker-node-postgres-template/README.md

 With a cute little hover transition and everything!
 Congratulations!

-If you are using the Docker Desktop GUI applicaiton you'll have a lot of options to stop all the containers at once, or view each one individually.
+If you are using the Docker Desktop GUI application you'll have a lot of options to stop all the containers at once, or view each one individually.
 If you are using the command line you can stop both containers with this simple command (run from the project root directory for context):

 ```bash
 docker-compose down